 Funny enough my kids are not big fans of homegrown apples or homemade applesauce.
 So, now I have a lot of apples, I guess for smoothies.

 And I don’t mind.
 With my mostly dairy free diet when Greek yogurt is not a snack option anymore, I have been making many nutrition packed smoothies.
-Last week I was hooked on blueberry protein one making it into a cherry cobbler with cacao nibs version a few times.
+Last week I was hooked on blueberry protein smoothie turning it into a cherry cobbler with cacao nibs version a few times.

 This week I am making an apple cinnamon smoothie with Vega One™ nutritional shake, Silk® unsweetened almond milk, apples and cooked quinoa.
 Yes, cooked quinoa.
 I usually add oats but this time I had leftover quinoa in the fridge.
 It works in place of oats adding complex carbs and extra protein.